Sfeeen/security_audit/README.md

     * `script.bat` is copied to the startupfolder of the target.
 This will result in a rickroll video being started every time you reboot your pc.
 The bat file was copied from [Maurice Norden](https://github.com/MauriceNorden/rick-roll "MauriceNorden").
     Note that you can also put a bat file here that opens a reverse shell in order the make the attack persistant.
     * All stored wifi passwords are fetched and send to the attacker by email. `mailsender.py` can be configured to send the mail.
-    * A reverse shell is opened to a IP:PORT of your chose.
+    * A reverse shell is opened to an IP:PORT of your chose.
 Make sure your port is forwarded to the correct internal ip.

   A simple GUI is made using QtDesigner.
 It just has a trustworthy name and icon, my gui will do nothing but you can give it legit fucntionality.
   To build the .exe run: